 Welcome bonus winner: Savor

 The Capital One Savor is the clear winner in this category since you can earn a $300 bonus (after spending $3,000 within the first three months), which is $100 more than the SavorOne (which offers a $200 bonus after spending only $500 within three months).
 Although you’ll have to meet a higher spending requirement of $3,000 on the Savor card, this bonus is worth pursuing if you can charge at least $1,000 per month in regular bills and purchases for three months in a row.

 Rewards rate winner: Savor

 Annual fee winner: SavorOne

-The SavorOne also wins in the annual fee category since it doesn’t have one.
-By contrast, the Savor comes with a $95 annual fee that is not waived the first year.
+The SavorOne wins in this category since it doesn’t charge an annual fee.
+In contrast, the Savor comes with a $95 annual fee.

 Foreign transaction fee winner: Tie

-Neither of these cash back cards charges a foreign transaction fee when you use your credit card to make purchases outside of the United States.
+Neither of these cash back cards charges a foreign transaction fee when making purchases outside of the United States.
 As a result, they tie in this category.

 Which card earns the most?

-Considering these cards are so similar, the main way to know which card will help you earn more rewards is figuring out how much you spend on dining and entertainment.
-If you spend a lot in these two categories every month, then paying the $95 annual fee on the Savor could easily put you ahead.
+To figure out which card will help you earn more rewards, first determine how much you spend on dining, entertainment and streaming services.
+If you spend a lot in these three categories every month, then paying the $95 annual fee on the Savor could easily put you ahead.

 Capital One Savor vs. SavorOne spending example

 Imagine for a moment you dine out for work or leisure most days of the week, and that you frequently spend money on purchases Capital One deems as entertainment.
-Entertainment purchases could include “ticket purchases made at movie theaters, sports promoters (professional and semiprofessional live events), theatrical promoters, amusement parks, tourist attractions, aquariums, zoos, dance halls, record stores, pool halls or bowling alleys,” according to Capital One.
+For example, entertainment purchases include movie tickets, theatrical promoters, sports promoters, amusement parks, tourist attractions, aquariums, zoos, dance halls, bowling alleys, pool halls and record stores.